adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 For detailed information about the Data Ingestion API for Adobe Commerce Optimizer, see the [Data Ingestion API Reference](https://developer-stage.adobe.com/commerce/services/composable-catalog/data-ingestion/api-reference/)

-## Create channels and policies
+## Create catalog views and policies

-From the Adobe Commerce Optimizer user interface, create the channels and policies required to use the sample data with your storefront.
+From the Adobe Commerce Optimizer user interface, create the catalog views and policies required to use the sample data with your storefront.

 ### Create policies